RedRoosterMobile/colorcheckpdf/README.md

 # colorcheckpdf

-Ruby script to check what pages of a pdf contains color and outputs those.
+Ruby script to check which pages of a pdf contain color and output those.

 Dependencies